pinot-contrib/pinot-docs/basics/indexing/dictionary-index.md

-# Dictionary Index
+# Dictionary index

-When storing large amounts of data, most of the time the values are repeated several times.
+When storing large amounts of data, typically values are repeated several times.
-In order to optimize the storage and query latencies in this case, Pinot can be configured to use a dictionary.
+To optimize the storage and query latencies for repetitive data, we recommend using a dictionary index.

 ## Influence on other indexes

-Dictionaries are not only an index but an actual encoding in Pinot.
+Dictionaries are both an index and actual encoding in Pinot.
 That means that when they are enabled, some other indexes change their behavior or layout.
-The relation between dictionary and other indexes is the following:
+The relation between dictionary and other indexes is shown in the following table:

 | Index                                       | Conditional               | Description                                                         |
 |---------------------------------------------|---------------------------|---------------------------------------------------------------------|